Select Page

 The SAGES Executive Committee (ExCom)is responsible for strategy and policy, financial control, liaison with management at member institutions and individual members.
 Membership comprises: Director; one representative per full member institution; Graduate School Director; chaired by institutional member on a rotating basis.
 ExCom meets on a 6-monthly basis in combined meetings with RICom.

-Professor Inall is a member of the Executive Committee in his role as SAGES Director.
+Professor Spagnolo is a member of the Executive Committee in his role as SAGES Director.

 His research interests include: